01-edu/public/docs/ubuntu-installation.md

 ## Admin access

-This is optional but you can add your public SSH key to access the administrator account later:
+You can add your public SSH key to access the administrator account later:

 ```shell
 unset HISTFILE